SaidRida/E-Members-area-with-ASP-and-Access/README.md

 Name: E-Members

 Description:
-E-Members is a member area created in ASP.
-It uses an ACCESS database.

-The user :

-His messaging
-His contacts
-His personal data
-Visits user profiles
-A help
+ project for E-Members area with ASP and Access as database where it based on two aspects users and administrator.

+ The features for the user are: Messaging, adding contacts, personal data, visits other user profiles to ask for help.

 The administrator: